📄️ Contents

 📄️ Generator Study Types

-There are 37 generator study types available, each producing a list of specific astrological events or, in the case of ephemerides, astronomical records.
+There are 42 generator study types available, each producing a list of specific astrological events.
 Here's a brief overview of each study:

 📄️ Timeline Studies